 We’ve all been there.
 One day your brain, which is usually filled with ideas, suddenly becomes devoid of anything creative.
 Some people call it creators block and is sometimes caused by anxiety, pressure, or overthinking.
-You might even have a strategy in place but can’t seem to fill it with anything.
+Furthermore, you might even have a strategy in place but can’t seem to fill it with anything.
 Even writing this blog has created a form of creative blockage that I just can’t get around.
 As I’ve stated in my previous blog, being creative and weird are some of the key ingredients to becoming a memorable brand.
-But how can you do that if you can’t think of anything?
-Let’s discuss why creativity in marketing is important, how to generate more ideas and provide you with some ideas that I’ve scavenged within my brain.
+So, how can you do that if you can’t think of anything?
+Let’s discuss why creativity in marketing is important, how to generate creative marketing ideas and provide you with some ideas that I’ve scavenged within my brain.

 Why Is Creative Marketing Important?

 Simple answer: you need to stay relevant.
 Long answer: creativity is what helps businesses grow by entertaining customers and keeping them interested in your brand.
-If you’re not changing things up once in a while, you’re bound to go stale in the public eye.
-Since technology is always evolving and new words are being added to Urban Dictionary every day, businesses need to keep up by also evolving their marketing practices.
+For instance, if you’re not changing things up once in a while, you’re bound to go stale in the public eye.
+Also, since technology is always evolving and new words are being added to Urban Dictionary daily, businesses need to keep up by evolving their marketing practices.
 Get bolder with marketing tactics to reach a wider audience.
 People will take notice and will want to discover what your brand or product is all about.
 Set your company apart from others.
 Think outside the box.
 You’ll see the results sooner rather than later.

 Can’t Think Of Anything?